-4. Discovery of Unmarked Graves
+Discovery of Unmarked Graves

 The widespread abuse Indigenous children experienced at residential schools is well known.
-The Truth and Reconciliation Commission of Canada (TRC) was formed in 2008 and published several reports in 2015, including their Calls to Action and The Survivors Speak, which collected the stories of close to 7,000 residential school survivors and their families.21 the 1950s and 1960s as the public began to understand the impact of the schools on families.
-22 Survivors of residential schools spoke up about their experiences, and historians had published detailed accounts, such as A National Crime by John Milloy.
+The Truth and Reconciliation Commission of Canada (TRC) was formed in 2008 and published several reports in 2015, including their Calls to Action and The Survivors Speak, which collected the stories of close to 7,000 residential school survivors and their families.21

+To be clear, the abuses committed at residential schools were known for decades prior to the work done by the TRC.
+Mandatory attendance at residential schools was slowly phased out in the 1950s and 1960s as the public began to understand the impact of the schools on families.
+Survivors of residential schools spoke up about their experiences, and historians had published detailed accounts, such as A National Crime by John Milloy.
 However, prior to the TRC reports, the history and legacy of the residential school system did not have the same kind of national attention.
 There was also a tendency to view residential schools as relics of the past with no repercussions in the present.